drj11/pypng/man/ca.rst

 Netpbm's usual tool for create PNG files, ``pnmtopng``, requires an alpha channel to be specified in a separate file.

+PyPNG has good support for PNG's ``sBIT`` chunk.
+This allows end to end processing of files with any bit depth from 1 to 16 (for example a 10-bit scanner may use the ``sBIT`` chunk to declare that the samples in a 16-bit PNG file are rescaled 10-bit samples; in this case, PyPNG delivers 10-bit samples).
+Netpbm handle's the ``sBIT`` chunk in a similar way, but other toolsets may not (PIL?).

 ``libpng`` is made by the PNG gods, so if want to get at all that goodness, then you may want to interface directly to libpng via ``ctypes``.
 That could be a good idea for some things.
 Installation